ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-symphony.md

 Deprovision the existing resource and try again.
 {: tsResolve}

-## Why is IBM Cloud Schematics not able to provision the cluster while using a custom image?
+## Why is IBM Cloud Schematics not able to provision the cluster using a custom image?
 {: #troubleshoot-topic-7}
 {: troubleshoot}
 {: support}